To transfer clips and their corresponding metadata information from Silverstack to Avid Media Composer the following two steps have to be performed:

 2. Thereon select the clips you want to transfer in the wizard that opens up.

-3. In the following you have to select the information to be transferred (figure 1 #1).
+3. In the following you have to select the ALE export options including: (see screenshot of options below).

-4. The metadata is transferred to the Avid Media Composer via the ALE file and is only there matched with the clips (figure 1 #2) .
-The matching can be performed according to following metadata information: source file, the reel name in the tape column or the source file in the tape column.
+4. The metadata is transferred to the Avid Media Composer via the ALE file and is only there matched with the clips.
+The matching can be performed according to following metadata information:

 5. Click on “Save ALE…”.